IulianCoDu/GastroManagement/docs/concepts/api-response-model.md

 # {{ page.title }}

-LightNap relies on a REST API model for communication between the Angular front-end and the .NET back-end.
+LightNap relies on a REST API model for communication between the Angular frontend and the .NET backend.
 Both implementations use the standard models provided by their respective platforms, but with slight adjustments to make it easier for developers to elegantly implement new features.

 ## The API Response Object